mitre/saf-training/src/security-automation/mappers/index.md

 <CourseVersion />

-> Transform any security tool output into the standardized OASIS Heimdall Data Format (OHDF)
+> Transform any security tool output into the standardized OASIS Heimdall(tm) Data Format (OHDF)

 ## What You'll Learn